RohauerRobotics/robotarm/physics simulation/README.md

 # class Plot - position()

 In order to go from angles to coordinates we must understand the relationships between points.
 To do this we use coordinate planes, coordinate planes give us relative relationships through which we can define a point or line's location.
-By creating multiple coordinate planes we can define the joints and end effector of our robot arm as the orgin of these coordinate systems.
-Then with several homogenous transfer matricies we can specify the displacement and rotation between points.
-So from simply the angles and lengths of the arm segments we can consistantly create the points in space which we need to represent our robot arm.
+By creating multiple coordinate planes we can define the joints and end effector of our robot arm as the origin of these coordinate systems.
+Then with several homogeneous transfer matrices we can specify the displacement and rotation between points.
+So from simply the angles and lengths of the arm segments we can consistently create the points in space which we need to represent our robot arm.
  <p align="center">
    <img src="https://github.com/RohauerRobotics/robotarm/blob/working/physics%20simulation/images/rotation_matrix.png" align="centre" width="500" >
   <img src="https://github.com/RohauerRobotics/robotarm/blob/working/physics%20simulation/images/frame_displacement.png" align="centre" width="500" >
  </p>

+# class Plot - stepperx_torque()

+Now that we have the points in space which define our robot arm, we can now move into doing the physics of this simulation.
+Torque is defined by a force at a distance (or the cross product of position by force) so to estimate the torque required by each stepper motor I used point masses in conjunction with each elbow location.
+The two primary torques that any stepper motor will experience come from the force of gravity acting upon the point masses and the rotational acceleration from the motor acting on the point masses.